-Both KINECT 2 and 3 reported the change in total AIMS score from baseline to week 6 as a primary outcome.
-The AIMS score was assessed by centrally performed video review and scoring using two blinded raters who were movement disorder specialists not otherwise involved in the KINECT 3 and KINECT 2 trials.^{37,38} In contrast, the unpublished KINECT study measured the change using on-site raters who differed from site to site and were not blinded to study visit number.43
+Both KINECT 2 and 3 reported the change in total AIMS score from baseline to week six as a primary outcome.
+The AIMS score was assessed by centrally performed video review and scoring using two blinded raters who were movement disorder specialists not otherwise involved in the KINECT 3 and KINECT 2 trials.^{1,2} In contrast, the unpublished KINECT study measured the change using on-site raters who differed from site to site and were not blinded to study visit number.3

-In the KINECT 3 study (Phase III), the 40mg and 80mg doses of valbenazine resulted in a statistically significant greater reduction in AIMS score compared to placebo at six weeks (least squares [LS] mean change: -1.9 & -3.2 vs. -0.1; p<0.003).37 Similarly, a statistically significant greater proportion of patients who were in the 40mg and 80mg valbenazine groups had an AIMS response (greater or equal to 50% reduction in AIMS score) compared to placebo (23.8% & 40% vs. 8.7%; p<0.03).37 This resulted in a number needed to treat (NNT) of seven and four, respectively, compared with the placebo group.
+In the KINECT 3 study (Phase III), the 40mg and 80mg doses of valbenazine resulted in a statistically significant greater reduction in AIMS score compared to placebo at six weeks (least squares [LS] mean change: -1.9 & -3.2 vs. -0.1; p<0.003).1 Similarly, a statistically significant greater proportion of patients who were in the 40mg and 80mg valbenazine groups had an AIMS response (greater or equal to 50% reduction in AIMS score) compared to placebo (23.8% & 40% vs. 8.7%; p<0.03).1 This resulted in a number needed to treat (NNT) of seven and four, respectively, compared with the placebo group.
 The KINECT 2 trial also showed a statistically significant greater reduction in the AIMS score and higher AIMS response in the valbenazine arm compared to placebo at six weeks (see Table 4.3).
-Subgroup analysis conducted by psychiatric diagnosis in both the KINECT 2 and 3 trials showed a statistically significant greater near over placebo in both the mood disorder and schizophrenia subgroups.
-This pattern was consistent with the overall population (mood disorder & schizophrenia), although response to valbenazine in the schizophrenia group appears lower than in the mood disorder group (see Appendix Table F2).45-47
+Subgroup analysis conducted by psychiatric diagnosis in both the KINECT 2 and 3 trials showed a statistically significant greater reduction in the AIMS score favoring valbenazine over placebo in both the mood disorder and schizophrenia subgroups.
+This pattern was consistent with the overall population (mood disorder and schizophrenia), although response to valbenazine in the schizophrenia group appears lower than in the mood disorder group (see Appendix Table F2).110,69,70